Starlink dish installation — professional mast mounting for optimal signal reception

 02

-T-Mobile Home Internet runs as secondary WAN — lower latency, terrestrial backup
+T-Mobile Home Internet runs as the secondary WAN and provides a terrestrial path

 03